rradomir/Speed-Editor-NodeJS/README.md

 If you want to use this on RPI also, or I think any other linux distribution, you need to alter priveleges, because this is needed for connection.

 ### What is done
-Thanks to authentication formula this script can connect Speed Editor and put to console jog and keys actions.
+Thanks to authentication formula this script can connect Speed Editor and catch all keys down/up.

 ## Usage
 Just require script and create new instance: